-- 5.12.2 All members of staff will be made aware of Cardinal Newman's policy and procedures with regards to child-on-child abuse.
-Cardinal Newman will ensure staff understand what is meant by child-on-child abuse and Cardinal Newman policy on child-on-child abuse by ensuring members of staff at the school maintain the attitude of 'It can happen here' to ensure all children are safeguarded.
+5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to child-on-child abuse.
+The school will ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by ensuring members of staff at the school maintain the attitude of 'It can happen here' to ensure all children are safeguarded.
 One way this is done is by addressing inappropriate behaviour via our Behaviour Policy.
-All staff understand that by not addressing this promptly, children's safeguarding and educational attainment may be impacted. - 5.12.3 Cardinal Newman will work to prevent child on child abuse by ensuring that staff and students are aware of the importance of challenging inappropriate behaviours; making it clear it is never accepted, tolerated and is not a part of growing up or banter. - 5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
-If an allegation of child-on-child abuse is made, the Designated Safeguarding Lead (or deputy) will take a lead role in the investigation whilst using their professional judgement, liaising with other agencies and following the below protocol; - when possible, two members of staff will be present where the report includes an online element.
-Staff will not view illegal images of children; - will not promise confidentiality as reports will may need to be passed onto Children's Service (and in some cases, the Police); - recognises that a child is more likely to disclose to a member of staff they have the strongest relationship with and this must referred to the DSL by recording disclosure or incident witnessed on CPOMs; - an initial disclosure may be the first incident that is reported rather than a singular event; - some children may face barriers to disclosing such as, additional needs, vulnerability, sex, ethnicity and possibly sexual orientation; - will always listen carefully to the child whilst being non-judgemental; - write up the factual parts of the disclosure as soon as the child has finished disclosing; - liaise and referral to the MASH will be considered (and police if urgent response required); - 5.12.5 In the event that an allegation of child-on-child abuse is made victims, alleged perpetrators and any other children affected will be supported by following the below protocol;
+All staff understand that by not addressing this promptly, children's safeguarding and educational attainment may be impacted.

+5.12.3 The school will work to prevent child on child abuse by ensuring that staff and students are aware of the importance of challenging inappropriate behaviours; making it clear it is never accepted, tolerated and is not a part of growing up or banter.

+5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
+If an allegation of child-on-child abuse is made, Cardinal Newman Catholic School will investigate this.
+The Designated Safeguarding Lead (or Deputy) will lead a lead in the investigation whilst using their professional judgement, liaising with other agencies and following the below protocol:

+- when possible, two members of staff will be present where the report includes an online element.
+Staff will not view illegal images of children; - will not promise confidentiality as reports will may need to be passed onto Children's Service (and in some cases, the Police); - recognises that a child is more likely to disclose to a member of staff they have the strongest relationship with and this must be referred to the DSL by recording disclosure or incident witnessed on CPOMs; - an initial disclosure may be the first incident that is reported rather than a singular event; - some children may face barriers to disclosing such as, additional needs, vulnerability, sex, ethnicity and possibly sexual orientation; - will always listen carefully to the child whilst being non-judgmental; - write up the factual parts of the disclosure as soon as the child has finished disclosing; - liaise and referral to the MASH will be considered (and police if urgent response required);

+5.12.5 In the event that an allegation of child-on-child abuse is made, victims, alleged perpetrators and any other children affected will be supported by following the protocol below: